johnfanv2/LenovoLegionLinux/README.md

 ### After a BIOS update something, e.g. with the fans, does not work anymore?
 Maybe there was a problem during the BIOS update.
 Downgrade to a older version again.
 Then test it with the old version.
 Then do the BIOS upgrade again and check with the version.

-### How to do a BIOS upgrade or reset to fix a problem?
+### How to do a BIOS upgrade or reset the embedded controller to fix a problem?
 The easiest way is to downgrade to a older version and then upgrade to the current version again.
 Also test it with the old version.
 You can also just try reset the embedded controller with:
 - shutdown laptop, unplug everything (charger, USB, ...)